Laudenbach Periodontics & Dental Implants

 Do children need frenectomy more than adults?

 Children and adults both benefit from frenectomy when a problematic frenum affects oral function or health.
 Infants with severe tongue tie may need early intervention to help with feeding.
 Children often undergo the procedure before orthodontic treatment to improve outcomes.
 Adults commonly seek frenectomy to address gum recession, speech difficulties, or gaps between teeth.
-The procedure works effectively at any age, though addressing issues earlier can prevent complications like progressive gum recession or long-term speech problems that become harder to correct.
+The procedure works effectively at any age, though addressing issues earlier can prevent complications like progressive gum recession or speech challenges that become harder to correct over time.

 Transform Your Oral Health with Periodontics in Philadelphia